-About thirty years ago, our culture began from a few people with childlike hearts who left the popular culture of the world, walking away from their old lives.
+About fifty years ago, our culture began from a few people with childlike hearts who left the popular culture of the world, walking away from their old lives.
 At that time it was mainly young single people, but soon there were families with children, and even grandparents.
 They started giving up their houses, farms, and businesses to become part of the new life that they had found.
 Something special and exciting was happening — an enlightenment, a revelation was permeating us.
 There was an assurance of being cared for, a conviction of something worth living for.
 This caused us to cast off fear and self-interest so we could live for each other.

 At that time we started to understand some of the things that were written in the Bible long ago: